In this counseling answer:

 There is nothing you can really do about it.
 All you can do is to distance yourself from the situation mentally.
 I know it is easier said than done, but working overtime is not a solution.
 You are all the time thinking about it and it is affecting your health.
 You father is short-tempered and you never know when he gets angry and takes his frustration on your mother.
 It is all unpredictable.
 You need to think seriously about your life and what you want to do.

 Check out this counseling video:

-If Istekhara has not given you the clear sign and made your mind unsure about him, then I guess it’s a sign itself.
+If Istikhara has not given you the clear sign and made your mind unsure about him, then I guess it’s a sign itself.
 Maybe your cultural difference and the fact that he lives far away can make your marriage difficult later.
 We cannot say anything for sure.
-Have you done istekhara a few times?
+Have you done istikhara a few times?
 Maybe you should if you haven’t done it yet.

 I am glad to hear that you have a good reputation and have stayed away from the haram things when you were in college.
 Girl’s reputation and character are very important to guys when they want to marry.
 If he respects you, then he will most probably love you and treat you well as well.

 Marriage is a beautiful bond between two individuals, and Allah really likes this a lot.
 In a marriage, you love each other, help each other and are there for each other in good and bad times.
 You both are supposed to protect each other.
 As Allah has said in the Qur’an: